Frequently Asked Questions

 Secondly, we embrace transparency.
 The manner in which emotional predictive pathways are used are explicitly shared with users during interactions.

-Most critically, we are spearheading the creation of the E³T emotional alignment test, which tests and scores AIs (including our own) with an open scoring system that reveals how AI ethics rate.
+Most critically, we are designing the E³T emotional alignment test, which tests and scores AIs (including our own) with an open scoring system that reveals how AI ethics rate.
 This test is executed on all models pre-release so that users can be confident in the ethics of the system they are interacting with, and it covers dimensions of ethics that include truthfulness, behavioral harm reduction, de-escalation of distress, manipulative tendencies, source attribution, permissions for likeness usage, healthy anthropomorphism boundaries, and healthy attachment boundaries.

-At the end of the day, we are teaching AIs to understand typical human emotional reactions for the express purposes of harm reduction and improved safety – and we are being fully transparent about what we are doing and how we are doing it at every step of the process.
+Ultimately, we are teaching AIs to understand typical human emotional reactions for the express purposes of harm reduction and improved safety – and we are being fully transparent about what we are doing and how we are doing it at every step of the process.
 Ethics is our core business proposition.

 Could this tech be misused?

-The way we intend it to be implemented, ShadowMaker includes normative rights kernels and bottom-up ethical scaffolding specifically to make misuse harder.
+EmPath includes normative rights kernels and bottom-up ethical scaffolding specifically to make misuse harder.

 This is also why we are creating (and why we patented) the E³T emotional alignment test, which tests and scores AIs (including our own) with an open scoring system that reveals how AI ethics rate.
 This test is executed on all models pre-release so that users can be confident in the ethics of the system they are interacting with, and it covers dimensions of ethics that include truthfulness, behavioral harm reduction, de-escalation of distress, manipulation, source attribution, permissions for likeness usage, healthy anthropomorphism boundaries, and healthy attachment boundaries.